Creative Commons License 2024 Volume 11 Issue 1

 CONCLUSION

 The most prolific food plant and one of the oldest grains is maize (Zea mays L.), which leads all other cereals in terms of productivity and production.
 In tropical areas, autumn armyworms are the main insect pest of maize.
-From sampled 1,006 farmers in the maize field assessed about 72.92 % had been already infected by fall armyworm that is relatively more than the 2019 cropping season.
+From the sampled 1,006 farmers in the maize field assessed about 72.92 % had been already infected by fall armyworm which is relatively more than the 2019 cropping season.

-The majority of the vegetative, pest and yield-related characteristics of the maize crop are impacted by both variety and pesticide application, according to the experimental data.
+The majority of the vegetative, pest, and yield-related characteristics of the maize crop are impacted by both variety and pesticide application, according to the experimental data.
 When Agrolambasin supper 315 was applied to BH-546 variety plants, the maximum plant height, ear length, grain production, and harvest index were observed.
-The highest biomass yield and thousand kernels weight was recorded on BH-546 improved variety of maize after insecticide treatment.
+The highest biomass yield and thousand kernels weight was recorded on BH-546 improving a variety of maize after insecticide treatment.
 In all examined kinds, the values of plant height, ear length, biomass production, thousand-grain weight, grain yield, and yield index were lowest in the control plots.
 The use of enhanced cultivars with Agrolambasin supper 315-insecticide application has helped decrease yield loss thus far, even if this study showed that autumn armyworm considerably harmed all of the studied maize cultivars during the peak growing season.
 It should thus be used in an integrated pest control program.

-ACKNOWLEDGMENTS: None
+ACKNOWLEDGMENTS: None.

-CONFLICT OF INTEREST: None
+CONFLICT OF INTEREST: None.

-FINANCIAL SUPPORT: None
+FINANCIAL SUPPORT: None.

-ETHICS STATEMENT: None
+ETHICS STATEMENT: None.

 References